I believe most people really want to do a good job.

 - Who has great accountability already, you’ll love this because I’ll show you how to get lenders to up the ante on their performance quickly.

-There are three challenges that get in the way of optimized accountability:
+Three challenges get in the way of optimized accountability:

 - Second, when accountability is introduced, people who have not evolved themselves and grown enough personally can start game playing, and that gets weird real fast as they have every excuse in the world for why they don’t quite “understand” what you want or when you want it.

 - Third, gravity exists.
-Even if you get accountability for a while, there are forces working against you to bring you back to a state of “no accountability.”
+Even if you get accountability for a while, forces are working against you to bring you back to a state of “no accountability.”

 If you’re like hundreds of bank CEOs I’ve talked with, you have seen all of these at one time or another.